DiveGearAdvice.comUpdated May 2026

 Which Should You Choose?

-Most UK divers who want to dive local sites end up joining a BSAC club eventually, even if they started with PADI.
-The club structure provides things commercial agencies simply can't: regular organised UK dives, built-in buddies, and genuine community.
+Most UK divers who build a regular diving habit end up in a BSAC club eventually, even those who started with PADI.
+The club structure gives you things a commercial agency cannot: organised dives, built-in buddies, and the social infrastructure that turns occasional certification into actual regular diving.

 All three agencies cross-recognise at equivalent levels.
 A PADI Open Water diver can join a BSAC club and continue training.
-A BSAC Ocean Diver is accepted at PADI-affiliated dive operators worldwide.
-You're not locked in — most experienced UK divers hold cards from multiple agencies.
+You're not locked in.
+Most experienced UK divers hold cards from more than one agency over the course of their diving life.

 Explore More Guides